RTradeLtd/TxPB/doc/CONFIGURATION.md

 * `ipnsps`is used to enable IPNS PubSub transport/router (this reuqires enabling pubsub + namesys)
 * `discovery` is used to enable service discovery
 * `discoveryBackoff` is used to enable an advanced service discovery mechanism at the cost of increased resource consumption

+# Logging

+TemporalX uses `uber-go/zap` for our logging systems, whose logging output can be fine-tuned with the following environment variales

+* `DEV_LOGGING` when set to `true` enables logging of development related conditions, primarily only useful when developing services against TemporalX
+* `DEBUG_LOGGING` when set to `true` will display all logs including debug logs, note that this can cause very verbose output
+* `FILE_LOGGING` when set to `true` will not show logs on stdout, and instead will only dump logs to the log file

+Additionally because we use some upstream libraries that leverage `ipfs/go-log` the following environment variables can be used to control `ipfs/go-log` behavior:

+* `IPFS_LOGGING` sets the level of verbosity of the logging and must be one of: debug, info, warn, error, dpanic, panic, fatal.
+* `IPFS_LOGGING_FMT` sets formatting of the log output and must be one of: color, nocolor

 # Config File Templates